 - Skinnydipping: Emmy's clothes are shown in a pile on the beach, then Emmy is shown from a distance cavorting in the ocean.

-- Staggered Zoom: Done to show Emmy's school bus has appeared in town again, at a very bad time for George, as he's in the company of his girlfriend Anita as well as a U.S. immigration official.
+- Staggered Zoom: Done to show Emmy's school bus has appeared in town again, at a very bad time for Georges, as he's in the company of his girlfriend Anita as well as a U.S. immigration official.

-- Title Drop: When putting the full-court press on Emmy, George compares them to two trains briefly at the same station, saying "We can't change our course, any more than we can hold back the dawn."
+- Title Drop: When putting the full-court press on Emmy, Georges compares them to two trains briefly at the same station, saying "We can't change our course, any more than we can hold back the dawn."